Machine-Tool-Simulator/Simulator-Web-Client/README.md

 </div>
 ```

 The CSS code that describes the style of the control simulator are in the style.css file under the Simulator-Web-Client\res\css directory.
-The Javascript codes that enable interaction between the control simulator and 3D simulator are in the simulation.js file under the Simulator-Web-Client\res\js directory.
+The Javascript codes that enable interaction between the control simulator and 3D simulator are in the simulation.js file under the Simulator-Web-Client\res\JS directory.

 *Images folder*
 The images that are used to create the control simulator, such as the Proto TrakSLX logo, are inside the Simulator-Web-Client\res\images folder.
 All of these images are in the PNG format.
-The PNG format is superior for images with text, such as buttons, icon, logos, and webcomics.
+The PNG format is superior for images with text, such as buttons, icon, logos, and web comics.

 *Functions*